STAT545-UBC-hw-2018-19/hw01-zeeva85/README.md

 ## Why am I in this course ?

-   > My primary passion is to seek out the mysteries and the intricacies that are allusively governing the universe.
-As such I have chosen biology as a platform of my curiosity.
-With modern expedition, enormous data's are generated and I hope to excel with moderate proficiency in this course to instill better sense into my explorations.
 Learning `r` is an essential part for data exploration in high-throughput biology.
-As such, the [STAT545][Stat545Link] course would offer me some experience in gaining some ground work towards building familiarity and expertise in wranggling with data exploration tools such as the `ggplot` package.
+The [STAT545][Stat545Link] course would offer me some experience in gaining some ground work towards building familiarity and expertise in wranggling with data exploration tools such as the `ggplot` package.
 My goal(s) towards the end of this class is hopefully :crossed_fingers: be able to produce genome wide interaction and mapping such as shown below with data from my research.

+> My primary passion is to seek out the mysteries and the intricacies that are allusively governing the universe.
+I have chosen biology as a platform of my curiosity With modern expedition, enormous data's are generated.
+> Srtike out ~~cancer~~

 ![sgayeast][sgayeast]